 My friend Christina gifted me the plant as we both chased around our one-year-olds in her backyard.
 The only thing I remember her saying was that it was some kind of hyssop.
 It looked nothing like the hyssop plants I already had; but being a plant lover, I happily accepted the gift and gave it a home in my garden.
 Oddly enough, Christina had also given me another hyssop (same as the first three) for my birthday this spring.

 All of this was in the back of my mind when the ah-ha moment happened on my friend Missy's front porch a couple weeks ago.
-Missy has a weekly market on her front porch and I was there selling my handmade body care products (check them out here!), Missy was selling her herbal remedies, and Gradey was selling medicinal and culinary herbs.
+Missy has a weekly market on her front porch and I was there selling my handmade body care products, Missy was selling her herbal remedies, and Gradey was selling medicinal and culinary herbs.

 I was browsing Gradey's diverse plant selection and one plant caught my eye.
 It was labelled Anise Hyssop.
 I looked at it a little sideways because it didn't look anything like the hyssop I had growing in my garden; it was actually the same plant that Christina had given me that afternoon in her backyard.
 "Hmmmm...!"
 I thought to myself.
 So, I asked Gradey about the plant.